mdfst13/spring-challenge/README.md

 2. Use phpMyAdmin or an alternative to run the install.sql file in that database.
 3. Upload files into a web server (tested in root of domain).
 4. Visit companies.php or employees.php

+## Usage

+Visit companies.php or employees.php to use.